cedriking/weaver/README.md

 # Features

+- **ArweaveApps** - Arweave Apps are accessible directly from the intro screen.
 - **Arweave Shield** - Browse the web without any ads and don't let websites to track you.
 Thanks to the Arweave Shield, websites can load even 2 times faster!
 - **Beautiful and minimalistic UI** - The address bar is hidden in Overlay to take less space, but it doesn't impact on usability in any way.
 It's even better!
 - **Tab groups** - Easily group tabs to groups and access them really fast.